Jilwer/Jilwer/README.md

 ## About Me
 - I'm interested in full stack development.
 - I am proficient in Go, Rust, and the MERN Stack.
-- I love learning new technlogies and staying up to date with the latest trends in the tech industry.
+- I love learning new technologies and staying up to date with the latest trends in the tech industry.

 ## Skills